Salvation 1: God and Saviour

 Is 64:6 But we are all as an unclean thing, and all our righteousnesses are as filthy rags; and we all do fade as a leaf; and our iniquities, like the wind, have taken us away.

-2.2 We have no righteousness
+2.2 We have no goodness or righteousness

 Ps 14:3 They are all gone aside, they are all together become filthy: there is none that doeth good, no, not one.